Disability Discrimination Lawyers

 - Refused disability leave

 It is ILLEGAL for employers to discriminate against you in any aspect of above areas.
+Therefore, when you recognize that you’ve faced discrimination, you must take steps to fight for your employee rights.

 Employers must provide “reasonable accommodations” for an employee with a disability.
 Where a reasonable accommodation is sought, the employer has an obligation to engage in an “interactive process” of determining what accommodations can and should be made.
 A reasonable accommodation is an adjustment an employer makes so that an employee with a disability can perform the essential functions of the job.
-This may include:

 - Allowing the employee to telecommute.